Azure-Samples/MqttApplicationSamples/Setup.md

-# Setup Environemnt
+# Setup Environment

-These samples are intended to run in 3 MQTT environments:
+These samples can work with any MQTT Broker configured to accept authenticated connections with X509 certificates.
+This document describes how to configure:

-- Cloud with Event Grid
+- Azure Event Grid Namespaces
-- Edge with E4K
+- Mosquitto

-- Local with mosquitto
+> To create the server and client certificates use the `step cli` [https://smallstep.com/docs/step-cli/installation/](https://smallstep.com/docs/step-cli/installation/)

 ## Create CA